bwang63/EnKF_3D_github/README.md

 ## To start a new data assimilation run
 ### Step 1: Register at the ROMS website (www.myroms.org) and download the source code

-### Step 2: Prepare the model input files and save them in the `in` directory (the path of these files will be specified by users in step 5)
+### Step 2: Prepare the model input files and save them in the `in` directory (the path of these files will be specified in step 5)
 #### 1) The executable file of ROMS (e.g., oceanM or romsM in the latest version of ROMS)
 - Set options <MY_ROOT_DIR> <MY_ROMS_SRC> in the build script (`/in/executable/build.sh`).
 These options will tell the script where the ROMS source code is
 - Set options <FORT> to specify the compiler that will be used, e.g. ifort